 □ Open the Network Security > ACL > MAC Rule dialog.
 Click the # button.
 The dialog displays the Create window.
 Specify the name of the ACL (group).
 To add the rule in an existing ACL, click the Group name field and select the name from the drop-down list.
 To add the rule in a new ACL, specify a meaningful name in the Group name field and click the 🕂 icon.
 In the Index field you specify the number for the rule within the ACL.
 This number defines the priority of the rule.
 Click the Ok button.
 The device adds the rule to the ACL (group) in the table.
 The rule is active immediately. \Box To remove a rule, select the desired table row and click the \mathbf{x} button. \Box Edit the rule parameters in the table.
 To change a value, double-click the relevant field. \Box Apply the settings temporarily.
-To do this, click the \checkmark button. ote: In the Source MAC address and Destination MAC address fields you can use wildcards in the configureTo change to the Configurationmac acl add 1 macfilterTo add an MAC ACL with the I mac acl add 1 macfilter To add an MAC ACL with the I D 1 and the name macfilter. mac acl rule add 1 1 deny src any any dst any any etype appletalk To add a rule to position 1 of the ID 1 rejecting packets with Ethe (AppleTalk). mac acl rule add 1 2 deny src any any dst any any etype ipx-old To add a rule to position 2 of the ID 1 rejecting packets with Ethe alt). mac acl rule add 1 3 deny src any any dst any any etype ipx-new To add a rule to position 3 of the ID 1 rejecting packets with Ethe (IPX). mac acl rule add 1 4 permit src any any dstTo add a rule to position 4 of the ID 1 forwarding packets. e MAC ACL with the show acl mac rules 1 To display the rules of the MAC CACL with the ID 1. interface 1/1,1/2,1/3,1/4,1/5,1/6 To change to the interface control the interfaces 1/1 to 1/6. figuration mode of acl mac assign 1 in 1To assign the MAC ACL with the ID 1 to incoming data packets (1/1) on interfaces 1/6 to in.exitTo leave the interface mode.show acl mac assignment 1To display the assignment of the MAC ACL with the ID 1 to interfaces or VLANs.
+To do this, click the \checkmark button. ote: In the Source MAC address and Destination MAC address fields you can use wildcards in the enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. mac acl add 1 macfilter To add an MAC ACL with the ID 1 and the name macfilter. mac acl rule add 1 1 deny src any any dst any any etype appletalk To add a rule to position 1 of the MAC ACL with the ID 1 rejecting packets with EtherType 0x809B (AppleTalk). mac acl rule add 1 2 deny src any any dst any any etype ipx-old To add a rule to position 2 of the MAC ACL with the ID 1 rejecting packets with EtherType 0x8137 (IPX alt). mac acl rule add 1 3 deny src any any dst any any etype ipx-new To add a rule to position 3 of the MAC ACL with the ID 1 rejecting packets with EtherType 0x8138 (IPX). mac acl rule add 1 4 permit src any any dst any any To add a rule to position 4 of the MAC ACL with the ID 1 forwarding packets. show acl mac rules 1 To display the rules of the MAC ACL with the ID 1. interface 1/1,1/2,1/3,1/4,1/5,1/6 To change to the Interface Configuration mode of the interfaces $1/1$ to $1/6$.

+9.2.4 Creating and configuring a MAC ACL using the Command Line Interface acl mac assign 1 in 1To assign the MAC ACL with the ID 1 to incoming data packets (1/1) on interfaces 1/6 to in.exitTo leave the interface mode.show acl mac assignment 1To display the assignment of the MAC ACL with the ID 1 to interfaces or VLANs.